BinaryResearch/CS419-project/README.md

 # CS419-project
 CS419 Computer Security class project.
 Improve AFL performance with respect to baseline.

-We had the option of choosing 1 project from among 4 topics:
+We could choose 1 project from among 4 topics:
  1) Creating a cryptography platform that allow users/attackers to encrypt and decrypt messages, supports multiple modes, etc.
  2) Improving AFL performance in some way
  3) Creating a protected file system with granular per-user permissions/access control